noghabaei/Object-Classification-Detection-and-Segmentation/README.md

 This repository contains a collection of projects focusing on various aspects of computer vision, including object classification, detection, and segmentation.
 Each folder represents a unique approach or application, demonstrating the versatility and depth of computer vision techniques.

 ## Projects Overview
+The goal of this project is to implement computer vision methods on supertuxkart game. we used object classification, detection, segmentation, autonomous driving, and autonomous multi agent match in ice hockey game where the opponenets are AI agents.

 ### 1. Object Classification Linear Classifier
 - An implementation of a linear classifier for object classification.
+  The following figure shows the classes that have been used.
   ![Visualization](/images/viz.png)

 ### 2. Object Classification CNN